Rename Your File

 Use the three buttons at the top of the network list to toggle between views.

-The left button is the All Content view.
+The left button is the All Network view.
 If selected, you will see all networks that you have access to in the network list on the left hand side.

 The middle button is the Home Networks view.
 If selected, you will only see networks within your home organization (that you have access to) in the network list.
 Your content feed will only be from these networks.